 When you are using the self service tax back refund machine at Galeries Lafayette, it will prompt you step by step what documents you need to scan and will tell you the amount you will receive back.

 Once you finish with the tax refund machine it will provide you will some paperwork.
 Make sure you take the paperwork and the envelope to drop it off at the airport.
-When you arrive to the airport there will be boxes at these locations:
+When you arrive to the airport there will be boxes at these locations: Make sure you drop it in the Pablo box!
+It’s very important that you get the document stamped and dropped in the Pablo box.

 South Terminal: Departures level, gate G